tfslabs/license-manager/CODE_OF_CONDUCT.md

 * Being considerate, kind, constructive, and helpful.
 * Not engaging in demeaning, discriminatory, harassing, hateful, sexualized, or physically threatening behavior, speech, and imagery.
 * Not engaging in unwanted physical contact.

-Some TheFlightSims open source projects may adopt an explicit project code of conduct, which may have additional detailed expectations for participants.
+Some of TheFlightSims' open-source projects may adopt an explicit project code of conduct, which may have additional detailed expectations for participants.
 Most of those projects will use our modified Contributor Covenant.

 ## Resolve peacefully

-We do not believe that all conflict is necessarily bad; healthy debate and disagreement often yields positive results.
+We do not believe that all conflict is necessarily bad; healthy debate and disagreement often yield positive results.
 However, it is never okay to be disrespectful.

 If you see someone behaving disrespectfully, you are encouraged to address the behavior directly with those involved.
-Many issues can be resolved quickly and easily, and this gives people more control over the outcome of their dispute.
+Many issues can be resolved quickly and easily, and this gives people more control over the outcome of their disputes.
 If you are unable to resolve the matter for any reason, or if the behavior is threatening or harassing, report it.
 We are dedicated to providing an environment where participants feel welcome and safe.

 ## Reporting problems

-Some TheFlightSims open source projects may adopt a project-specific code of conduct.
+Some of TheFlightSims' open-source projects may adopt a project-specific code of conduct.
 In those cases, a TheFlightSims employee will be identified as the Project Steward, who will receive and handle reports of code of conduct violations.
-In the event that a project hasn’t identified a Project Steward, you can report problems by emailing to welcome.tfs@outlook.com.
+If a project hasn’t identified a Project Steward, you can report problems by emailing mailto:report_concern@theflightsims.com

 We will investigate every complaint, but you may not receive a direct response.
 We will use our discretion in determining when and how to follow up on reported